 The City of Paso Robles regulates community design and aesthetics of buildings and public spaces through implementation of adopted General Plan policies and zoning regulations.
-The General Plan prescribes visual resource policies.
+The General Plan prescribes visual resource policies including identifying the US101 corridor as an important Visual Corridor.
+As such, the Project is located adjacent to an aesthetically sensitive area.
 The Zoning Ordinance, in some cases, requires development review of Projects.
 The Land Use Element, Open Space Element, and Conservation Element of the General Plan contain policy statements that serve as a framework for evaluating proposed projects in regard to their potential to affect the atmosphere of the City.
 The proposed Project will require review for aesthetic considerations by the City Planning Commission.